ChrisMoller/edif/README.md

-# edif
-A GNU APL extension that allows the use of external editors.

-edif adds a function to GNU APL that allows the use to use external editors from within an APL session.
+edif is a GNU APL native function that allows the use of external editors from within an APL session.

 Usage: